yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 </figure>

-Once we have the infrastructure established, we hope to organise instructor note sprints for our instructors to share their knowledge and contribute to the lesson development and maintenance.
+Once we have the infrastructure established, we hope to organise instructor note sprints for our Instructors to share their knowledge and contribute to the lesson development and maintenance.

 ### For Maintainers: Getting the Latest Features!